A Guide To Visiting Sella E Mosca Winery, Alghero

 The Marras Collection

-Antonio Marras is a designer originally from Alghero, and one of the most famous Italian designers.
-I am a massive fan of his style, which always manages to create an eclectic look by pairing unique fabrics with innovative design while blinking at Sardinia and its traditions.
-I was excited to know he paired with Sella e Mosca winery, for whom he designed some new labels and wines, creating a set of characters for every product, each with its own story.
+Antonio Marras is one of the most famous Italian designers, and he is from Alghero.
+I am a massive fan of his style, which always manages to create an eclectic look by pairing unique fabrics with innovative design while at the same time respecting Sardinia and its traditions.

 Visiting Sella E Mosca

-One of the best ways of getting to know Sella e Mosca winery is to join a tour of its vineyards, which will also include wine tasting.
-Tours – which are available in various languages including English – typically last between two and three hours and include a visit of the museum, the bodega and a selection of wines to taste (the number of tastings and the wines you get to taste depends on the selection you make).
+Most tours last between two and three hours and include a visit of the museum, a visit of the cellar and a selection of wines to taste (the number of tastings and the wines you get to taste depends on the selection you make).

 Sella e Mosca